This is a recap of our trip to Paris with kids.

 The following day, we departed Paris for London!
 Read about it [here]!

-Have you been to Paris?
+Have you been to Paris with kids?
 Do you have anything to share?
 Feel free to leave a comment below!